sketchboard/blog/blog/_posts/2015-04-09-presentation.md

 I kept the presentation using iPad and Macbook was connected to a projector.
 I didn't need to touch Macbook, but instead I switched slides using iPad.
 Certainly idea was to show Sketchboard.io real-time capabilities as well.

-After the presentation there were comments that I could use Sketchboard.io presentation just to keep my training session.
-It sets the mindset correct way for my training, it doesn't look too official, it is a simple and fresh way to present ideas.
+After the presentation one of the comments was

+> I could use Sketchboard.io presentation to keep my training sessions.
+It sets the mindset correct way where users should participate actively, it doesn't look too official, it is a simple and fresh way to present ideas.

 Presentation doesn't try to compete with full blown presentation tools, but when you want to quickly and remotely share your ideas in logical order on sketch level, Sketchboard.io just might do the job for you.